 “Christian theology is rooted in doctrine – the core set of beliefs that make up Christian theology.
 Systematic theology allows us to organise our beliefs into a coherent system.
 As a result, systematic theology helps Christians to consider how their beliefs about God relate to one another.
 Christians throughout history have created formulations of teaching (creeds) and resources for teaching others (catechisms).
 Systematic theology helps to explore those ancient resources.
 Subsequently, we can apply them to contemporary life and study.”

 For example, how, as a Christian, does one understand and act (or not) with regard to the concept of sin?
 How has doctrinal teaching changed on key theological topics – and how, therefore, does that affect how a Christian person lives their life?
 What system or framework of faith informs behaviour?

 How is Christian theology put into action?
 How does it engage with culture and society?
 In many ways, practical theology is where various strands of theological thinking come together.
-University research, religious leaders, faith groups and seminaries can all contribute learning in this area.
+University research, religious leaders, faith groups, theologians and seminaries can all contribute learning in this area.
 And it helps to guide ‘living faith’.
 Indeed, this is arguably the type of theology into which the work of Charles Sturt’s Centre for Public and Contextual Theology fall.
-The team at the Centre focuses on several research areas, including:
+The team at the centre focuses on several research areas, including:

 - the intersection of faith and culture

 For example, the centre collaborates with our Centre for Islamic Studies and Civilisation to research areas such as religious instruction in schools and the prevalence of Islamophobia.